bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 ----------

-Similar to the Python Bokeh library, BokehJS provides various higher-level interfaces for interacting with and composing the low-level model objects.
-These higher-level interfaces currently comprise  ``Bokeh.Plotting`` and ``Bokeh.Charts``.
+Similar to the Python Bokeh library, BokehJS provides various higher-level interfaces.
+These interfaces let you interact with and compose low-level model objects.
+The higher-level interfaces comprise ``Bokeh.Plotting`` and ``Bokeh.Charts``.

 .. note::
-    As of ``0.12.2`` the APIs described below have been split into BokehJS API, in the ``bokeh-api.js`` file, which must be imported in addition to ``bokeh.js``.
+    Starting from version ``0.12.2`` these APIs make up the BokehJS API in the ``bokeh-api.js`` file.
+You'll have to import this file in addition to ``bokeh.js`` to enable these APIs.

 .. _userguide_bokehjs_interfaces_plotting: